KHanghoj/popgenteach/exercise2.md

 For the first analysis, we will also use the `donkey` as an outgroup.

-The ancient siberian horses (`AncientRussia1,AncientRussia2`) are estimated to split of from the branch leading to Przewalski and present-day domesticated horses around 160,000 years ago.
+The extinct ancient siberian horse lineage (`AncientRussia1,AncientRussia2`) is estimated to split of from the branch leading to Przewalski and present-day domesticated horses around 160,000 years ago.
 The Przewalski lineage and the lineage leading to the present-day domesticated horses split around 45,000 years ago.

-Assuming that horse domestication took place only once, our initial hypothesis was that the 5,000 years old domesticated Botai horses were the ancestors of all present-day domesticated horses, or at least shared most recent common ancestry with this lineage.
-In todays exercise, we will investigate if this hypothesis holds by applying two commonly used methods to reconstruct the genetic relationship of the 20 genomes described above.

 ## Objective ##
-The objective of this exercise is to familiarize yourself with two methods, namely f3-outgroup and Treemix.
+The objective of this exercise is to familiarize yourself with two methods, namely f3-outgroup statistic and Treemix.
 Both these methods are based on genetic drift.
-Based on the results of these methods, we will investigate if the Botai horses were the ancestors of present-day domesticated horses.
+We will investigate if the botai horses were the ancestors of present-day domesticated horses based on the results of the f3-outgroup statistic and Treemix.

-## f3-outgroup ##
+## f3-outgroup statistic ##
-The first method we will apply to the data is named f3-outgroup.
+The first method we will apply to the data is named f3-outgroup statistic.
 This method uses an outgroup (Donkey) to recover the amount of shared genetic drift between two horses/populations.
 The statistic measures the branch length from the outgroup and split of the two populations.
 It is defined as the product of allele frequency differences between C-A and C-B [highlighted here in red](https://gaworkshop.readthedocs.io/en/latest/_images/f3-tree.png).

 You will compute all pairwise permutations of the horses analyzed in this study and plot it as a heatmap.
 The color brightness indicates the amount of shared genetic drfit between two horses.
 These results can give us the first indication whether the domesticated Botai horses shared more genetic drift with present-day domesticated horses.